ercbk/Indiana-COVID-19-Tracker/README.md

   - The y-axis has been transformed to the log base-10 scale.
 Slopes and trends of straight(-ish) lines are easier to compare than exponential curves.
-  - 7-day moving averages *greater* than 14 day moving averages indicate an *increasing* trend of positive cases or deaths.
+  - 7-day averages *greater* than 14 day averages indicate an *increasing* trend of positive cases or deaths.
-  - 7-day moving averages *less* than 14 day moving averages indicate a *decreasing* trend in positive cases or deaths.
+  - 7-day averages *less* than 14 day averages indicate a *decreasing* trend in positive cases or deaths.

 <img src="plots/county-pos-bar-2020-05-08.png" width="935" />